GitDro/DevelopmentalBrainAge/README.md

 # Developmental Brain Age

-This repository contains an early release of the model developed for predicting brain age in individuals ages 9-19, used in:
+This repository contains an early release of the model developed for predicting brain age in developmental samples, created in:

 > The developmental brain age is associated with adversity, depression, and functional outcomes among adolescents (Drobinin, nd)